wp-plugins/welcome-email-editor/readme.txt

 <V1.6 - Didn't quite manage to add a changelog until now :)
 V1.6 - 25/3/11 - Added user_id and custom_fields as hooks for use
-V1.7 - 17/4/11 - Added password reminder service and secondary email template for it's use
+V1.7 - 17/4/11 - Added password reminder service and secondary email template for it's use V1.8 - 24/8/11 - Added [admin_email] hook to be parsed for both user and admin email templates instead of just the email headers

 == Installation ==